 In 1999, the company launched its official website on Super Bowl Sunday, which is the time of year when the whole country tunes in to watch the national football championship, so there is a high demand for sporting apparel and other gear.
 The website offered customers the same experience as the stores.
 Every product was categorized under its own specialty store, helping customers locate a specific product by searching the inventory by brand name and price.

-Due to the increased interest for sporting goods in light of Super Bowl Sunday and a user-friendly interface, the website could secure orders from cities all over the United States.
+Due to the increased interest in sporting goods in light of Super Bowl Sunday and a user-friendly interface, the website could secure orders from cities all over the United States.

 The campaign was a success, and Dick’s Sporting Goods achieved a higher sales volume compared to the industry average.
-The same year, it generated a total revenue close to $728 million.
+In the same year, it generated a total revenue of close to $728 million.
 Unsurprisingly, Edward Stack was named Retail Entrepreneur of the Year.

 Upgraded Stores & Better In-Store Services